goodwillaz/elastic-ssh/README.md

 ### Environment Variable Support

-All of the command line flags can be specified as environment variables (if you need to):
+All the command line flags can be specified as environment variables (if you need to):

 * AWS_EC2_DEBUG
 * AWS_EC2_PROFILE